 A major in Marketing requires students to earn a minimum grade of C (a grade of C- is not sufficient) in each of the courses taken to satisfy the requirements for the Marketing major* (as described below), and students must earn a minimum 2.0 grade point average for those major courses.

-Bachelor of Science Degree in Marketing Requirements
+Bachelor of Science (B.S.) in Marketing Degree Requirements

 |Degree Requirements||Credit Hours|